 Do you have any advice to offer to somebody who is trying this technique for the first time?

-Author Name: ___________ (Write your answer here in the form of a spoken statement.
+Pierre Baillargeon: Manually locating and tracking samples in microplates can be laborious and error prone, especially as microplate density increases.
+Our microplate light guide reduces opportunity for error and increases staff effectiveness.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Above Talent speaking the statement above in an interview-style shot, looking slightly off-camera